-Set down the jumper cables on the ground, making sure the clamps do not touch each other
+Both cars should be turned off, with keys removed.
+Set down the jumper cables on the ground, making sure the clamps do not touch each other.

 Open the hood to both cars, and locate the batteries (refer to the owner’s manual for battery location) and battery terminals.
 Usually, the two terminals on each battery will be covered in red or black, with a + or – sign on top.
 Look at the batteries and make sure that you can identify which is positive, and which is negative.
 This distinction is crucial to the success of your jump.
 If the battery

 Attach the red, positive cable clamp to the positive (+) battery terminal of the dead battery.
 You want a solid connection to the battery terminal, which may require some initial wiggling of the clamps

 Attach the red, positive cable clamp on the

 Walk over to the car with the dead battery.
 Do not connect the black, negative cable clamp to the dead battery.
 Instead, attach that clamp to an unpainted, metal part of the car such as a shiny, clean nut on the engine block.
 This will help ensure a safe jump.

 Now you’re ready to attempt the jump-start.
 Follow the instructions below to find out how and how long to charge your car’s dead battery:

+Start the working vehicle.
 Wait a minute or so.
 Depending on the age of the battery and how long since it died, you may need to let the car run for a minute or two to get the jump to work.